 We can understand how a local law enforcement agency can use its discretion to decide whether to intervene (and if so, how vigorously) in a particular confrontation between citizens, but this is a whole other thing.
 Here, the plaintiff-property owners alleged that the local Sheriff’s office adopted a blanket policy of not enforcing state trespass laws within 20 feet of the wet sand’s beach edge.
 We are not sufficiently well informed to take a position on the extent to which the Constitution imposes an obligation on law enforcement personnel to enforce its provisions, though we seem to recall that public officers of all sorts take an oath of office in which they swear that they will protect and defend the Constitution of the United States.
 And last time we looked, the Constitution and state laws did protect owners of property from invasion by wilfull trespassers acting with the acquiescence of the authorities.
 In fact, we understand that there are criminal trespass laws on the books that make such invasions a crime.
 Yes?
 So it follows that when the cops announce in advance that they won’t enforce a law that protects people’s homes (and the curtilage thereof) from defiant trespassers, they disregard their sworn duty and become complicit in violation of the law.
 No?

-How would you react if the selfsame Sheriff annouced that henceforth he and his deputies will not protect homes from home invasions, or banks from robberies, because Florida citizens have the right to defend their turf and “stand their ground,” while banks have armed guards and can take self-help measures to protect themselves?
+How would you react if the selfsame Sheriff announced that henceforth he and his deputies will not protect homes from home invasions, or banks from robberies, because Florida citizens have the right to defend their turf and “stand their ground,” while banks have armed guards and can take self-help measures to protect themselves?
+Implementing a smart Home security system might be your first course of action to deter criminals from breaking into your home when the police are nowhere to be found.
 Or, closer to home, what if the trespassers on a private Destin beach happened to belong to a local Klavern, and they gathered on the private beach of an Africal-American homeowner to down a few beers, party a bit, and exercise thei First Amendment rights to protest anti-discrimination laws?
 And the local Sheriff refused to do anything, telling the complaining homeowners that they better resort to self-help measures like suing the Klan, or reaching for the old fowling piece the better to “stand their ground”?
 Do you think the court would still buy law enforcement nonfeasance on those facts?
 Or is it just a matter of which constitutional right is in issue?

 All of which reminds us of a line from the old Li’l Abner cartoon strip (click here) in which a character once explained that there are good constitutional rights and bad constitutional rights, and only the former sre actually protected by law.
 Welcome to the intellectual (and moral) Dogpatch.